Stasia2/Stasia2/README.md

 ## 👩🏽‍💻 About Me

-I'm a technology enthusiast passionate about combining **security, development, and creativity** to build meaningful digital experiences.
+I'm a technology enthusiast passionate about Cybersecurity, Ethical Hacking, Programming, Digital Education, and Creative Technology.

+I'm focused on developing practical cybersecurity skills, building security-focused projects, and helping beginners understand technology through hands-on learning.

+I believe technology education should be accessible, practical, and empowering, especially for young people looking to build sustainable careers in the digital economy.

 My interests span across: